-- Physically accessible test centres (wherever possible) - Additional test-taking time built-in to regular test-taking time allotment - Customizable font size for examination print • - Short sentences with increased white space on screen • - No use of 'flash' or colour-dependent information - No use of photographs, diagrams, or charts - Available personal breaks - Access to medication and/or alucose meter • - Access to food and/or beverage
+- Additional test-taking time built-in to regular test-taking time allotment - Customizable font size for examination print - Short sentences with increased white space on screen - No use of 'flash' or colour-dependent information - No use of photographs, diagrams, or charts - Available personal breaks - Access to medication and/or glucose meter - Access to food and/or beverage

-Formal accommodation request is not required, but you must inform CRPO of your need for access to medication, alucose meter, food, and/or beverage by the deadline used to confirm your intent to write the exam.
+Formal accommodation request is not required, but you must inform CRPO of your need for access to medication, glucose meter, food, and/or beverage by the deadline used to confirm your intent to write the exam.
 Proctor must be advised prior to examination start to retain medication and glucose meter at computer terminal.
 While access to food and beverages is not permissible near computer terminals, you may exit and re-enter exam room as needed to gain access.